garrandall/popular-music-data/tracks/shut-up-trick-daddy-duece-poppito-trina-co.md

 You need a grand just to speak to me
 Okay, are you sure you wanna sleep with me?
 Okay, you better be fo' sho'
-Cause I done left niggaz like you stuck befo'
+Cause I done left niggas like you stuck befo'
 Okay, you can ball with me
 Since you got a hot knot spend it all with me
 Okay, y'all know what's up
 Okay, uh huh, I ride, shut up!

 This goes out to my niggeroles and them pretty ass jazzy hoes, bitch what's up